gxf1212/notes/MD/FYP-notes.md

   - All other properties are stored by tuples of atom **keys** (atom names initially, +tag in hybrid) (and other data), so that when we change the atom name to write in hybrid molecules, we just index through the dict (by GetXXX functions)
 - flow
   - read files
+    - you will alway need to make sure that your topology and coordinate info match in every line: 1) in order; 2) remember to adjust which line to start reading.
   - common structure: use RDkit package, get it from two .pdb files, find the corresponding atom indices in each molecule
   - verification: position and charge nearly the same, or removed from common
   - modification: add A, B to atom name.
 C for common atoms